carrySteve/ActionRecognition/Atten-Based-Hierarchical-Deep-Temporal-Model/README.md

 ## Files Illustration

 - [backbone.py](backbone.py "backbone.py") provides the VGG model.
 The code is from TorchVision.
-- [compute_mean.py](compute_mean.py "compute_mean.py") is used to compute the means and standard deviations of $R, G, B$ channels seperately so that we can perform normalization on the input pixels globally.
+- [compute_mean.py](compute_mean.py "compute_mean.py") is used to compute the means and standard deviations of $R, G, B$ channels separately so that we can perform normalization on the input pixels globally.
 - [models.py](models.py "models.py") provides the network architecture besides CNN backbone.
 - [train_phase1.py](train_phase1.py "train_phase1.py") is used to train the person LSTM and CNN in the first phase.
 As the number of athletes in each frame varies, the batch size is fixed to $1$.
 - [train_phase1_batch.py](train_phase1_batch.py "train_phase1_batch.py") is used to train the person LSTM and CNN in the first phase.
 The file pads the number of athletes to $12$ by repeating the last $N$ player pixels so that a larger batch size can be utilized.